aarushchaudhary/The-PathFinder/README.md

    (Has two files, face_tracking_nopan_main_control.py is currently working fine but has no pan in camera, face_tracking_main_control.py has both pan and tilt but is currently not working as expected)
 4. Voice Menu- All voice commands are present here, you can execute any function using your voice, currently under development. (filename- voice_detection_main.py)
 5. Wakeword- Main function, works like your personal assistant, the keyword is 'pathfinder', on hearing the keyword the Voice Menu opens, currently under development. (filename- wakeword_main.py)
+6. Game Car- Control PathFinder's movement using Xbox compatible controller with a camera feed.
+(Right joystick for steer, RT for speed, Left joystick for camera pan and tilt)

 Apart from this a centre_servo.py file is there to center the servo motor if needed.
 ## Required dependencies